taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Asoka and Pippa roll two large plastic barrels on a grassy path up a steep, terraced hill, towards a long row of tall greenhouses.
 The barrels are heavy with water and the two children lean their whole bodies into the endeavor.
 The cuttlefish mechapet holds two large woven shade-fans over the children's heads, while the crow mechapet moves sticks and other obstacles out of their path.

-Pippa: **"*No, *Soka-aa*, Io was cheating, I know it!
+Pippa: **"*No Sokaaa,* Io *was cheating, I know it!
 They haven't had to work further away than the apple trees ever since we started trying out all of their 'work assignment algorithms'...*"**

 Asoka: **"*But don't you like being above ground?
 This is my favorite part of being a Biononymous!*"**